 This win-win model will allow the creation of innovative applications to meet the needs of individual, professional, and corporate customers.

-Beyond the monetization of information shared with the associated application ecosystem (external and independent developers), the regulator plans to use its assets (5 million customers, identity via passes, etc.) to market the complementary and/or alternative services of many mobility players (Lime, Uber, etc.) on this DSM.
+Beyond the monetization of information shared with the associated application ecosystem (external and independent developers), the regulator plans to use its assets (5 million customers, identity via passes, etc.) to market the complementary and/or alternative services of many mobility players (Lime, Uber, etc.) on this marketplace.

 These two examples perfectly illustrate how the transition from a platform company to a DSM is a unique opportunity to profoundly transform your business model and take advantage of all the levers offered by the laws of digital technology (in particular Moore’s law and Metcalfe’s law).